Dayton Wade: Professional career

+Baltimore Ravens

 After not being selected in the 2024 NFL draft, Wade signed with the Baltimore Ravens as an undrafted free agent.
 He was also selected by the Michigan Panthers in the sixth round of the 2024 UFL draft on July 17.
 He was waived by the Ravens on August 27 and re-signed to the practice squad.

-He signed a reserve/future contract on January 21, 2025.
+Wade signed a reserve/future contract with Baltimore on January 21, 2025.
+In a preseason game against the Washington Commanders, Wade suffered a rib injury after taking a hit from Antonio Hamilton.
+After undergoing surgery, he was placed on season-ending injured reserve on August 26.

+On March 10, 2026, Wade re-signed with the Ravens.
+He was waived on August 30 as part of final roster cuts.